moliver28/research-handbook/content/handbook/business-technology/enterprise-applications/entappsgafinancesystems/_index.md

 * To enable end to end business processes within the enterprise applications that seamlessly hand off to each other and ensure it provides a great user experience to our business partners.
 * Ensure data integrity between systems and security of that data.
 * Constantly iterate to simplify and ensure processes are efficient and automated as much as possible.
 * Leverage out of the box best practices as much as possible.
-We buy and extend applications where we don’t see building them as GitLabs core engineering competency.
+We buy and extend applications where we don't see building them as GitLabs core engineering competency.
 * IT Audit and Compliance - Ensure that all customer / business data is secure and can pass key audits for attestations and compliance with SOX, SOC, etc.

 ### Roadmap